-- Guidance for making wise subject choices is given in the Choosing Elective Subjects video and subject specific videos from each faculty.
-A link to these will be provided to you in the Student and Parent portals. - Students need to choose 6 subjects IN ORDER OF PREFERENCE. - The top 3 subjects will be the preferences the students wish to complete.
-Each student will also have to nominate 3 reserves. - Each student will be allocated 3 subjects based on their preference order.
-The subject your child most wants to do should be numbered 1 in their preferences. - Our aim is to provide students with their top 3 choices; however, this is not always possible.
+- Guidance for making wise subject choices is given in the Subject Selection videos and subject-specific videos from each faculty.
+A link to these will be provided to you in the Student and Parent portals. - Students need to choose 6 subjects IN ORDER OF PREFERENCE. i.e.: the subject the student wants to do most is their preference 1. - We aim to provide students with their first 3 choices; however, this is not always possible.
 Some courses may be oversubscribed.
-Equally, some courses may not run if there are insufficient numbers of students interested in that course.
-Some combinations of courses may not be able to be accommodated. - NOTE: Only two Industrial Technology courses can be selected from the 3 on offer: - Automotive - Engineering and Design - Timber - Once preferences have been submitted, elective subject lines will be developed.
-There will be 3 lines of subjects with approximately 8 subjects per line.
-Each student will be allocated 1 subject from each line. - Students should select their subjects by completing the online application that they will be given access to from Thursday 16 June.
-The deadline for the completion of this form is Thursday 23 June.
-Students will be sent an email through their school account regarding this application process. - The placement of students in elective classes will be finalised in Term 3. - Students will be informed in Term 4 2022 of the electives that they will be enrolled in for 2023.
+Equally, some courses may not run if an insufficient number of students selects that course.
+Some combinations of courses may not be able to be accommodated. - NOTE: Only two Industrial Technology courses can be studied from the 3 on offer: - Automotive - Engineering/Design Technology - Timber